SteffenEger/multipleMany2ManyAligner/README.md

   * (1) multipleAlign_aligner.py

-    If you want to align N+1 sequences, you must have N bialigned files, each of the form
+    If you want to align N+1 sequences, you must have N bi-aligned files, each of the form

     segmented-X-string   segmented-Y-string